ChrisBermudezR/ChrisBermudezR.github.io/_pages/talks.md

 Expositor:
 * Building an Evaluation Model with GIS for Colombia's Marine Protected Areas.
 [Link](https://www.youtube.com/watch?v=u0s8yO-Evw8)

-* Evaluating the collision risk between whales and ships: A GIS as a tool for management.
+* Evalueting the collision risk between whales and ships: A GIS as a tool for management.

 ### 2016
 * **Conferencia de Usuarios ESRI-CCU**. *Bogotá*, Colombia.